-The Pittsburgh-area McDonald's franchisee who created the Big Mac nearly 50 years ago has died.
-Michael "Jim" Delligatti was 98 years old.
+PITTSBURGH – The Pittsburgh-area McDonald's franchisee who created the Big Mac nearly 50 years ago has died.
+Michael "Jim" Delligatti was 98.

-McDonald's spokeswoman Kerry Ford confirmed Wednesday that Delligatti died at home surrounded by his family Monday night.
+McDonald's spokeswoman Kerry Ford confirmed that Delligatti died at home surrounded by his family on Monday night.

-Delligatti's franchise was based in Uniontown, just outside Pittsburgh, when he invented the chain's signature burger in 1967 using two all-beef patties, a "special sauce," lettuce, cheese, pickles and onions on a sesame seed bun.
+Delligatti's franchise was based in Uniontown when he invented the chain's signature burger with two all-beef patties, "special sauce," lettuce, cheese, pickles and onions on a sesame seed bun.

-Delligatti told The Associated Press in 2006 that the Oak Brook, Illinois-based McDonald's resisted the idea at first because its simple lineup of hamburgers, cheeseburgers, fries and shakes was selling well at the time.
+Delligatti told The Associated Press in 2006 that Oak Brook, Illinois-based McDonald's resisted the idea at first because its simple lineup of hamburgers, cheeseburgers, fries and shakes was selling well.

 But Delligatti wanted to offer a bigger burger and it went over so well it spread to the rest of Delligatti's 47 stores, then went national in 1968.